 Controlled Composition Clause

 A controlled composition affects the mechanical royalties paid on a composition that is co-written by the recording artist.
 The controlled composition clause in a recording contract places a limit on how much the label is required to pay the the songwriters for their controlled compositions.
-This will also be covered in depth in a future guide dedicated to contractual concepts like this one.

 “All You Need To Know About The Music Business (9th Edition)” by Donald S. Passman